-- Complete the process of adding all remote SLR staff to the virtual desktop environment to significantly improve staff ability to easily and quickly access the same internal storage used by Helena based staff.
-(Lead: McHugh) (Update: December 2015) McMullen and Henley now have virtual machines.
-Reymer and Marchwick will receive their new machines as soon as MSL receives a replacement server that is necessary to provide a virtual desktop environment to these additional remote staff. - Continue to work with other MSL managers to identify a possible project management tool that will be available to all staff for the purpose of implementing and managing various pilots, projects and programs of all kinds, as needed.
-(Lead: McHugh) - Provide at least one training session for SLR staff to lead them through the new LSTA reporting process.
-(Orban) (Update: December 2015) Orban met online with Adams, Birnel, Flick, Christie
+Complete the process of adding all remote SLR staff to the virtual desktop environment to significantly improve staff ability to easily and quickly access the same internal storage used by Helena based staff.
+(Lead: McHugh) (Originally reported December 2015) McMullen and Henley now have virtual machines.
+Reymer and Marchwick will receive their new machines as soon as MSL receives a replacement server that is necessary to provide a virtual desktop environment to these additional remote staff.